Sunday, March 30, 2025

 Opening Ceremony

-I’ve always loved watching the carnage at the Scantic Spring Splash Canoe and Kayak Race – especially the tandem canoes.
-I have run the Scantic many times in my solo whitewater boat and once in my Yellowstone Solo.
-This year I wanted to try a tandem run, so I partnered up with Aaron for a run in my Mohawk Whitewater 16.
+I’m not much of a canoe racer, but I’ve always loved watching the carnage at the Scantic Spring Splash Canoe and Kayak Race – especially the tandem canoes.
+I have run the Scantic many times in my solo canoes.
+This year I wanted to try a tandem run, so I partnered with Aaron for a run in my Mohawk Whitewater 16.

 No comments: